Skip navigation links

 Prof. Lorenzo Giorgi

-The course includes an integrated multidisciplinary education (architectural design, environmental design, techniques for environmental control) focused on the relationship between natural and built environments.
+The course includes an integrated multidisciplinary education (architectural design, environmental design, techniques for ecological control) focused on the relationship between natural and built environments.
 The general objective of the course is to provide students with the necessary tools for generating an environmental approach to architectural design.
-Tools and methods for environmental design of buildings; identifying problems that emphasize the conceptual strategies of form and space, the relationships of the site and the social, technological and environmental determinants.
-The workshop aims to provide expertise on the development of design, the choice of materials, energy assessments and the use of assessment tools.
+Tools and methods for the ecological design of buildings; identifying problems that emphasize the conceptual strategies of form and space, the relationships of the site and the social, technological and environmental determinants.
+The workshop aims to provide expertise on design development, the choice of materials, energy assessments and assessment tools.

 OPTIONAL SUBJECT EXAMS - SEMINARS